 Our success depends on the continuous efforts and services of Mr. Shuang Liu, our director and Chief Executive Officer, Mr. Edward Lu, our Chief Financial Officer, Ms. Xiaoyan Chi, our director and Senior Vice President and Mr. Chun Liu, our Senior Vice President.
 If, however, one or more of our executives or other key personnel are unable or unwilling to continue to provide services to us, we may not be able to find suitable replacements easily or at all.
 Competition for management and key personnel is intense and the pool of qualified candidates is limited.
-We may not be able to retain the services of our executives or key personnel.
+We may not be able to retain the services of our executives or key personnel, or attract and retain experienced executives or key personnel in the future.
+We do not maintain key-man life insurance for any of our key personnel.
 If any of our executive officers or key employees joins a competitor or forms a competing company, we may lose advertisers, know-how and key professionals and staff members.
 Each of our executive officers and key employees has entered into an employment agreement and a non-compete agreement with us.
 However, if any dispute arises between us and our executives or key employees, these agreements may not be enforceable in China, where these executives and key employees reside, in light of uncertainties with China's legal system.
 See "-Risks Relating to Doing Business in China-Uncertainties with respect to the PRC legal system could limit the protections available to you and us."